 Martin Blumenthal-Barby

-Martin Blumenthal-Barby studied German Literature, Philosophy, and Theory of Drama at the Freie Universität Berlin, Germany, at Cornell University, and at Yale University.
-At Rice, he also serves on the Steering Committee and is co-director of the Program in Cinema and Media Studies.
-Blumenthal-Barby was a Fellow at the Humanities Center, Stanford University (2011-12).
+He studied German film and literature, philosophy, and theater studies at the Freie Universität Berlin, Cornell University, and Yale University.
+At Rice University, he serves on the Steering Committee of the Program in Media Studies and teaches courses in film analysis, biopolitics, cinema history, and the relationship between visual culture and political modernity.
+He was a Fellow at Stanford University’s Humanities Center.

 Selected Publications